zeldaret/mm/docs/tutorial/introduction.md

 N.B.
 We are using only publicly available code.
 In particular, we are not looking at any of the recent Nintendo source code leaks.

 Progress of the project can be found at [https://zelda64.dev].
-The long-term goal of this project is to obtain a complete compilable version of the code for every publicly released version of Majora's Mask (in the same way as the Ocarina of Time project and many other Zelda games). *We are not working on a PC Port, and this project will not be making one*, although the resulting code will be very useful if someone does intend to make such a port.
+The long-term goal of this project is to obtain a complete compilable version of the code for every publicly released version of Majora's Mask (in the same way as the Ocarina of Time project and many other Zelda games). *We are not working on a PC Port, and neithre this project nor the ZeldaRET organisation will not be making one*, although the resulting code will be very useful if someone does intend to make such a port.

 Most of the discussion on the project takes place on the Zelda Decompilation Discord (linked in the [README.md](../../README.md)).
 We are very welcoming to newcomers and are happy to help you with any problems you might have with the decompilation process.